Drakesville in Davis County, IA

 Courtesy KTVO TV

-On Friday, April 13, 1984, the body of 20-year-old Justin Alfred Hook, Jr., was found outside near his burned-out mobile home in rural Drakesville in southeast Iowa.
-Firefighters discovered Hook’s body about 4:30 p.m. after they’d extinguished the fire.
+On Friday, April 13, 1984, firefighters discovered the body of Justin Alfred Hook, Jr., 20, near his burned-out mobile home in rural Drakesville in southeast Iowa after extinguishing a fire at the residence.
+Officials discovered Hook’s body about 4:30 p.m.

 Hook had been killed by blows to the head.